KEEPING THE DESIGN HUMAN

 The definition of human-centered design as outlined by ISO 9241-210 – Ergonomics of Human Centered System Interaction, states:

 “Human-centered design is an approach to interactive systems development that aims to make systems usable and useful by focusing on the users, their needs and requirements, and by applying human factors/ergonomics, and usability knowledge and techniques.
 This approach enhances effectiveness and efficiency, improves human well-being, user satisfaction, accessibility and sustainability; and counteracts possible adverse effects of use on human health, safety and performance.”

 This is heavy terminology.
 Let’s break it down and look at it carefully:

 - Aims to make systems usable.
 This idea must be proven to be usable, well-designed, and applicable to the problem at hand.
 Ensuring the core functionality is achieved by your user group is critical.

 - Applying human factors/ergonomics.
-Understanding users capabilities and limitations through a cognitive, physical and emotional len’s are critical to understanding your problem then designing amazing products to meet their needs.
+Understanding users capabilities and limitations through a cognitive, physical and emotional lens are critical to understanding your problem than designing amazing products to meet their needs.